Ang3lB7te/Ang3lB7te/README.md

 other games I like: Minecraft, Skate(3), visual novels, (preferably horror or psychological)

-Ships I really like: 1xdoe(any media) Pizzatime (frskn) pizzaburger(anymedia) Teahero (blocktales my yume ship :3
+Ships I really like: 1xdoe(any media) Pizzatime (frskn) pizzaburger(anymedia) RocketHammer (phighting) Teahero (blocktales my yume ship :3

-SHips I dislike: Not the biggest fan of ice tea (blocktales) azuretime (frskn) or 7noli (any media)
+Not the biggest fan of icetea (blocktales) azuretime or 7noli TT

-Feel free to sit as anyone with me, just preferably not the three ships above, tanks :3